Opening

 Story and Characters

 The absence of story is not a weakness in a game whose identity is entirely structural.
-What PlateUp! provides in place of narrative is systemic depth: the relationship between card selection, kitchen layout, and automation design functions as a kind of emergent storytelling, where each run produces its own pressure points and resolution.
+What PlateUp!
 A badly chosen card on Day 7 might compromise a carefully built automation chain and force improvisation through the final days.
 That texture is the experience.

 For players who need narrative investment to sustain attention across multiple runs, PlateUp! will exhaust its appeal faster than games that build emotional context.
 For a comparable roguelite structure with more atmospheric narrative framing, Crimson Desert offers a different but instructive contrast.
 For players drawn to systems and optimisation, the absence of story is irrelevant.
 The game knows what it is.